rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 ## There is much more to it

-This post was not intended to be an exhaustive theses on cognitive load in programming.

-Cognitive psychology big focus is education.
-This post considers cognitive load as part of software development process in the industrial setting only.

-Germane and extraneous loads are somewhat analogous to code reuse.
-Germane cost typically happens outside of a programming project and benefits all (future) projects by reducing their extraneous complexity.

-Performance cost is a hidden complexity.
-It is not obvious how performant the program will be from just looking at it[^complexitytypes].

-[^complexitytypes]: To contradict myself, here is a [presentation](https://www.youtube.com/watch?v=BW3ZDtjD_Yw) and a [paper](https://dl.acm.org/doi/abs/10.1145/3498670) showing computational cost at type level, slow programs will not compile!
+This post took a very narrow path though a very interesting and broad subject.

+Our focus was coding rather than process.
+We did not discuss things like keeping pool requests small.

 Some PLs (Haskell is a good example of this) suffer from what some people call the _Lisp curse_.
-Instead of using established libraries everyone writes their own one-off tools.
+Instead of using established libraries one-off tools are often created.
 In my current work we maintain our own effect system, our own _vinyl_-like extensible types library, our own logger library and much more.
 It is interesting why this happens and what to do about it.
+From the cognitive load perspective, implementing proprietary could be perceived a lower effort than studying existing solutions, making it interesting discussion point.

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.
-Cognitive load is greatly impacted by turn over rates, switching of code ownership, or installed processes.
+Cognitive load is greatly impacted by turn over rates, switching of code ownership, and by installed processes.
 Context switching is very expensive, the programmer inability to find contiguous blocks of time to focus could be viewed as an indication of an under-resourced project.

-Documentation: does documentation reduce or increase the cognitive loads?
+Linting, formatting, aesthetics are all very interesting topics as well.
+Most programmers seem to be very sensitive to how the code is presented, (e.g. would you ever use a light background in your code editor?).

+Syntax vs semantics, it seems syntax has a huge role in how we digest the code.

+Cognitive biases in the context of coding seem like very interesting topic too.
+In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before), _functional fixedness_ (we do not need another PL?).

+One topic I do plan to discuss (in future post) is a distinction between empirical and formal mental process in programming and how it impacts cognitive loads.

 This post did not run out of topics, rather I have run out of steam.
 I hope you have found it interesting and that I gave you things to think about.
 Thank you for reading!